Kalmat/EWMHlib/README.md

 ### RootWindow: Root queries, changes and messages

-Base class to access root features.
+Class to access root features.

 If you need to address default root window, you can simply use `defaultRootWindow` object, which will give you instant access to all root-related features (it is equivalent to: `myRoot = RootWindow()`)